 221—Another Vision of Judah’s Future (Daniel 10-12) Tells of Daniel’s vision of Jehovah, foretelling much of the future of the kingdoms of the world and their kings.

-222—The Return of Judah’s Exiles (Ezra 1-4; Isaiah 44, 45) Tells of King Cyrus of Persia ordering the rebuilding of Jerusalem and the temple, giving the vessels stolen from the temple to Zerubbabel, the prince of Judah, and how the Jews proceeded to rebuild amidst great opposition.
+222—The Return of Judah’s Exiles (Ezra 1-4; Isaiah 44, 45) Tells of King Cyrus of Persia ordering the rebuilding of Jerusalem and the temple, giving the vessels stolen from the temple to Zerubbabel, the prince of Judah.
+It also tells how the Jews proceeded to rebuild the temple amidst great opposition.

 223—King Darius Supports the Temple Project (Ezra 5-6; Haggai 1-2) Tells how, with the passage of time, the authorization for rebuilding the temple became obscure.
-Research by King Darius verified Cyrus’s original decree, and the support from Persia was enhanced.
-The temple was completed and dedicated.
+Research by King Darius verified Cyrus’s original decree, and the support from Persia was enhanced resulting in the temple being completed and dedicated.

-224—For Such a Time As This (Esther 1-10) Tells how Esther, a Jewess, became Queen of Persia and how she saved her people, the Jews, from destruction.
+224—For Such a Time As This (Esther 1-10) Tells how Esther, a Jewess, became Queen of Persia and how she saved the Jewish people from destruction.

-225—Ezra Brings More Exiles (Ezra 7-8) Tells how a priest named Ezra, eighty years after Zerubbabel, obtained a Commission from King Artaxerxes to take more Jews back to Jerusalem.
+225—Ezra Brings More Exiles (Ezra 7-8) Tells how a priest named Ezra, eighty years after Zerubbabel, obtained a Commission from King Artaxerxes to lead more Jews back to Jerusalem.

 226—Marriages to Unbelievers (Ezra 9-10; Nehemiah 8) Tells of Ezra finding many problems among the returned exiles and calling them to repentance.
 The people agreed to put away their heathen wives and Ezra read to them from the Law.